chris10davies/MSDS696-Data-Science-Practicum/README.md

 I chose to measure the regression model results with the following 2 metrics:

-**Adjusted r2** - r2 is the percentage of the variation in response variables that is explained by the model. (ref r2)  Adjusted r2 adjusts for multiple predictors and only increases the score if a predictor improves a model more than what chance would predict(ref adjusted r2).
+**Adjusted r2** - r2 is the percentage of the variation in response variables that is explained by the model.
+(Editor, May,2013)  Adjusted r2 adjusts for multiple predictors and only increases the score if a predictor improves a model more than what chance would predict(Editor, June,2013).
 The higher the adjusted r2, the better.

 **Root Mean Square Error (RMSE)** - RMSE is the "standard deviation of the residuals" (ref RMSE).
 The closer to zero (exact prediction), the better.